byronpendason/byronpendason.github.io/glossary.md

 The very best resource for learning about Fyrnsidu (Anglo-Saxon Heathenry) is the website <a target="_blank" rel="noopener" href="https://fyrnsidu.faith">Fyrnsidu.Faith</a>.
 It is aimed at people new to the path to give them all the information needed to get started practicing right away.
 The website also contains a directory of current Fyrnsidu groups, websites, blogs, and podcasts.
 I highly encourage everyone to check it out!

-Other than Fynrnsidu.Faith, the following websites are the best resources available on heathenry.
+Other than Fynrnsidu.Faith, the best resources available on heathenry are <a href="https://larhusfyrnsida.com/">Lārhus Fyrnsida</a> and <a href="http://www.thelongship.net/">The Longship</a>.
 The first one, Lārhus Fyrnsida, is specifically for Anglo-Saxon heathenry, while the second one is for heathenry in general.

-<a href="https://larhusfyrnsida.com/">Lārhus Fyrnsida</a>

-<a href="http://www.thelongship.net/">The Longship</a>

 ## Glossary